saihon/gohtml/README.md

 ## saihon

 Go package.
 Traverse and editing for parsed HTML(DOM tree) with JavaScript-like method name.
+if you think it names to long, you can use some aliases or directly attr/ find/ utils/
 Documentation: [saihon (godoc.org)](https://godoc.org/github.com/saihon/saihon)

 <br/>